braintree/runbook/README.md

     confirm "Have you disabled health monitoring?" end

-  step "Restart nodes", :prod_only, :aws_only, :mutator do
+  step "Restart nodes", :aws_only, :mutator, labels: {rails_env: :production} do
     confirm "Have you restarted the nodes?" end end